The simple answer is that different lenders apply different calculations.

 If you are paid weekly, then the calculation becomes £500 x 48 weeks (assumed by most lenders) = £24,000 annualised salary for mortgage purposes.

 At five times this amount, it might be possible for you to borrow £120,000.

 However, the amount is also affected by your existing loans, credit cards and any finance arrangements already in place; so that figure is just a guide.

 A good credit history is also important, but it’s not disastrous if you have minor issues that were registered more than 24 months ago.

-We specialise in contractor mortgages and our expert advisors have many individual success stories, obtaining mortgages for our clients from reputable High Street banks even if there were small historic credit issues.
+We specialise in contractor mortgages and our expert advisers have many individual success stories, obtaining mortgages for our clients from reputable High Street lenders even if there were small historic credit issues.

 Many of you may have become a CIS contractor only recently.